breatheco-de/content/src/content/how-to/how-to-split-a-string-in-python.md

 #Let's say that our original string is being separated by commas instead of spaces
 stringName = "My,name,is,Rigoberto"

-#If we indicate the comma "," as the separator inside the parantheses of the .split() method we get:
+#If we indicate the comma "," as the separator inside the parentheses of the .split() method we get:
 listName = stringName.split(",")

 print(listName) #Output: ["My", "name", "is", "Rigoberto"]